Theatre Artist, Educator, Journalist

-Shane is a currently pursuing his MFA in Playwriting as a member of the Hollins University Playwright's Lab.
-He received his Master’s degree in Theatre from Texas Woman’s University in Denton, Texas in 2014.
-He is an elementary theatre teacher for Irving ISD.
+Shane is a currently pursuing his PhD in Theatre at Texas Tech University.
+He earned an MFA in Playwriting as a member of the Hollins University Playwright's Lab, his Master’s degree in Theatre from Texas Woman’s University in Denton, Texas in 2014, and a Bachelor of Music from Howard Payne University.

 “The most motivating emcee you’ll ever encounter” – Ft Worth Star-Telegram

 “One of the region’s finest song and dance men and comic actors” – CritcalRant.com

 "There is seemingly nothing this man cannot do" - D Magazine